NiTiSon/Mvk.Launcher/README.md

 <div align="center">

-# Out Of Support
-Project is depricated and uncontinued

 # Mkv Launcher
 ### [Mvk game](https://github.com/SuperAnt30/Mvk) launcher in C# WPF.
 Supports the creation of multiple profiles, in different directories with the same settings